-The usual prohibition against gambling was relaxed at Saturnalia but many of the Roman gaming pieces from Manchester are on display in the third table in the Ancient Worlds archaeology gallery.
-However, we do have some leg bones from fighting cocks complete with spurs that the label says are Roman (or is this another example of a gag gift but to the Museum collection?).
-I got them out for the Youth Board event just in case.
+The usual prohibition against gambling was relaxed at Saturnalia but many of the Roman gaming pieces from Manchester are on display in the Ancient Worlds archaeology gallery.
+However, we do have some leg bones from fighting cocks complete with spurs that the label says are Roman (or is this a spoof?)

 The Emperor Augustus apparently was a great fan of what would now be referred to as ‘gag-gifts’: the equivalent of our kitchen aprons with breasts on them, whoopee cushions, fake poo and the like.
-Which must have made Augustus’ Saturnalia parties an absolute hoot, if you like that kind of thing.
-The closest I could get to this in the collection was a terracotta apple of uncertain provenance.
+Which must have made the first Roman emperor’s Saturnalia parties an absolute hoot, if you like that kind of thing.
+Personally, I’ve always been more of an Antony fan.
+The closest I can get to a ‘gag gift’ in the collection is a terracotta apple of uncertain provenance.

-Fortunately Keith in Numismatics let me have some coins of Emperor Claudius (AD 41-54).
-The only other thing I knew about Saturnalia is that when the Roman legions were about to invade Britain they took fright at the prospect of going overseas.
-Claudius sent a freedman, Narcissus, to inspire them.
-When the influential former slave turned up on the rostrum with the soldiers’ commander, a man called Aulus Plautius, one of the legionaries couldn’t help shouting ‘Yo Saturnalia!’, this being the traditional greeting during the Roman mid-winter festival, when slaves swapped roles with their masters for the duration of the festivities.
+In Numismatics there are coins of Emperor Claudius (AD 41-54).
+The only other historical reference I know to Saturnalia is when the Roman legions were about to embark to invade Britain.
+The nervous soldiers were not very keen about serving overseas so Claudius sent one of his freedman, Narcissus, to inspire them.
+When the influential former slave turned up on the rostrum with the soldiers’ commanding officer, a man called Aulus Plautius, one of the legionaries couldn’t help shouting ‘Yo Saturnalia!’, this being the traditional greeting during the Roman mid-winter festival when slaves swapped roles with their masters for the duration of the celebrations.

-One of the things I discovered in my research is that people wore a distinctive the floppy cap at Saturnalia known as a pileus or cap of liberty (see photo above, coin on the left).
+People wore a distinctive the floppy cap at Saturnalia known as a pileus or cap of liberty (see photo above, coin on the left).
 It was worn by ex-slaves to symbolise their freedom.
-The custom of slaves and masters swapping places made the pileus the customary headware during the Saturnalia festivities.
+The custom of slaves and masters swapping places made the pileus the customary head ware during the Saturnalia festivities.
 The pileus presumably is where Santa’s cap comes from.
 The next time you see revellers wearing the red and white Christmas hat think about the ancient Romans and their slaves.

-Several Roman emperors extended the number of days devoted to Saturnalia but Claudius cut back on the days of thanksgiving.
+Several Roman emperors extended the Saturnalia holidays but Claudius cut back on the number of days.
+Funny, I never had Claudius down as a Roman Oliver Cromwell and party pooper.
+I don’t remember Derek Jacobi behaving like that in I Claudius.
 In the same way that British Industry always complains about the number of working days lost over Christmas and New Year, the ancient Romans felt that there was too much time spent celebrating.
-Which all goes to show once again that there really isn’t anything new under the sun.
+Which all goes to show once again that there really isn’t anything new under the sun…